 - Nanoporous materials produced by electrochemical processes with applications in catalysis and energy technology;

-- Electrochemical processes and materials for reversible fuel cells and carbon sequestration;
+- Electrochemical processes and materials for flow batteries and carbon sequestration;

 - Nanoscale morphology evolution in ion sputter erosion with applications in novel liquid crystal displays, single biomolecule detectors and the imaging of extra-solar planets.